Sevinjt/mapping4vec/README.md

 ```
     jupyter_notebook_owl2vec_star_ext.ipynb
 ```

-Note: Different from the experimental codes, the standalone command has implemented all OWL ontology relevant procedures in python with Owlready, but it also allows the user to use pre-calculated annotations/axioms/entities/projection to generate the corpus.
+Note: In contrast to the experimental codes, the standalone command has implemented all OWL ontology-relevant procedures in Python with Owlready.
+However, it also enables users to utilize pre-calculated annotations, axioms, entities, or projections to generate the corpus of sentences.

 **Parameters to change when running the code with help of configuration file**
 1. ontology_file1